scipy-conference/scipy_proceedings/papers/david_ketcheson/teaching_numerical_methods.rst

 Placing code in notebooks also makes it harder to reuse code, since functions from one notebook cannot be used in another with copying.
-Furthermore, for the reasons already give, the notebook is poorly suited to development of library code.
+Furthermore, for the reasons already given, the notebook is poorly suited to development of library code.
 Exclusive use of the notebook for coding may thus encourage poor software development practices.
 This can be partially countered by teaching students to place reusable functions in files